Where to configure filters?

 Is me |

 | Returns items whose author I am.
-This special operator uses your Keypup account and your connected identities (e.g. GitHub, JIRA) to lookup what your username is in each connected application and automatically filter based on these.
-E.g. If your username is jdoe in GitHub and john.doe in JIRA, then using author is me is equivalent to doing author = jdoe OR author = john.doe. |
+This special operator uses your Keypup account and your connected identities (e.g., GitHub, Jira) to look up your username in each connected application and automatically filter results based on these.
+E.g., If your username is jdoe in GitHub and john.doe in JIRA, then using author is me is equivalent to doing author = jdoe OR author = john.doe. |

 Is user |

 | Returns items whose author is John Doe.
-This special operator uses the Keypup account of the selected user and their connected identities (e.g. GitHub, JIRA) to lookup what their username is in each connected application and automatically filter based on these.
-E.g. If John’s username is jdoe in GitHub and john.doe in JIRA, then using author is John is equivalent to doing author = jdoe OR author = john.doe. |
+This special operator uses the Keypup account of the selected user and their connected identities (e.g., GitHub, JIRA) to look up what their username is in each connected application and automatically filter based on these.
+E.g., If John’s username is jdoe in GitHub and john.doe in JIRA, then using author is John is equivalent to doing author = jdoe OR author = john.doe. |

 = |

-| Returns items whose author is john.doe.
-N.B. users can write any custom user name for advanced filtering. |
+| Returns items whose author is john.doe. |

 Is null |